zainabmelh/guide-articles/articles/Miscellaneous/freecodecamp-algorithm-challenge-template-guide/index.md

 ---
-title: "freeCodeCamp Algorithm Challenge Template Guide"
+title: Freecodecamp Algorithm Challenge Template Guide
-parent: "to-be-sorted"
 ---
 > This is the template that you should follow when writing new algorithm solutions or adding content, always make sure the latest version of this template is implemented on your <a>pull request</a>

 # Algorithm [add name here]